Urban flooding: Causes

+Different types of urban flooding create different impacts and require different mitigation strategies.

+Any activities that enlarge the impermeable surface areas in a city can increase the flood risk.
+Impermeable surface areas are generated through soil sealing as this reduces drainage options of floodwaters.
+As the pace of urbanization accelerates around the world, urban flooding has the potential to affect more people.

+Some researchers have mentioned the storage effect in urban areas with transportation corridors created by cut and fill.
+Culverted fills may be converted to impoundments if the culverts become blocked by debris, and flow may be diverted along streets.
+Several studies have looked into the flow patterns and redistribution in streets during storm events and the implication on flood modelling.

 Links to climate change

 Many of the common causes of urban flooding, including storm surges, heavy precipitation, and river overflow, are expected to increase in frequency and severity as climate change intensifies and causes increases in ocean and river levels.
 In particular, erratic rainfall patterns are expected to increase the frequency and severity of both pluvial flooding (as excessive amounts of rainfall in urban areas and cannot be adequately absorbed by existing drainage systems and pervious areas) and fluvial flooding (as excessive rainfall over a river can cause flooding and overflow, either where it occurs or downstream along the path of the river).
-The frequencies and severities of extreme storm events, including hurricanes and other types of tropical cyclones, are also expected to increase, raising the risk of storm surges and the potential for heavy rainfall and increasing flooding-related damages by up to US$54B annually.
+The severity of extreme storm events, including hurricanes and other types of tropical cyclones, are also expected to increase.
 Additionally, due to the geographic distribution of developing urban areas, the land area potentially exposed to climate change-related flooding is expected to increase significantly.